 Born: July 19, 1981 Hometown: Nederland, Texas

 Tim Foust was born in Lubbock, and grew up in Nederland, Texas.
 As a boy, he would sing to his little sister, and his grandmother encouraged him at the piano.
 One of his high school music teachers overheard Tim and a couple of friends singing in an acapella style and encouraged them by remarking that you can make money doing that.

 Tim sang with Totally Acapella from 1996-2001 while he was in high school and during early college.
 While at Lamar University (pre-dental) in nearby Beaumont, Tim also sang with the University's Cardinal Singers.
 Feeling the call of show business, Tim left Lamar and moved to Nashville.
-He sang with a variety professional acapella singing groups, and even did a stint on the cruise ship circuit.
+He sang with various professional acapella singing groups and even did a stint on the cruise ship circuit.

 In 2012, Tim officially joined Home Free, another acapella group.
-In 2013, with Tim in place, the Home Free sound came together and they were successful at landing a position to compete on the 4th Season of The Sing Off television program, ultimately winning the competition.
+In 2013, with Tim in place, the Home Free sound came together.
+They successfully landed a position to compete on the 4th Season of The Sing Off television program, ultimately winning the competition.